Nights-Software/ns-docs/resources/ers.md

 -- @param src number The source ID of the user who interacted with the NPC.
 -- @param pedData table The complete data table of the NPC being interacted with.
 -- @param context string The interaction context:
+--
+-- Timing & data source:
+--   * Without night_shifts_mdt, this event fires immediately with ERS-generated --     random identity data — legacy behaviour.
+--   * With night_shifts_mdt running, this event fires ONCE per first interaction, --     AFTER the MDT identity lookup has merged into pedData.
+Identity fields come --     from the MDT's persistent civilian record — the same values the officer sees --     in the MDT UI.
+--   * License_* and FlagsOrMarkers will be nil when the MDT is active.
+Query the --     MDT exports for warrants/flags/licenses instead.
+--   * If the MDT identity never resolves within ~5s, the event still fires --     once with the partial pedData and identity fields stay nil.
 RegisterServerEvent("ErsIntegration::OnFirstNPCInteraction")
 AddEventHandler("ErsIntegration::OnFirstNPCInteraction", function(source, pedData, context)
     -- Add your custom NPC interaction logic here